cashbee-team/budgea_client/docs/PFMApi.md

 id_operationsalert = 56 # Integer |

 opts = {
-  type: "type_example", # String | parameter to choose the scope of the alert. accepted: transactions, investements
+  type: 'type_example', # String | parameter to choose the scope of the alert. accepted: transactions, investements
   income_max: 56, # Integer | capital gain thresholds
   expense_max: 56, # Integer | capital loss thresholds
-  value_type: "value_type_example", # String | whether the threshold is given in absolut value or percent. accepted: percent, flat
+  value_type: 'value_type_example', # String | whether the threshold is given in absolut value or percent. accepted: percent, flat
   date_range: 56, # Integer | (number of days) range on which the analysis has to be done
-  expand: "expand_example" # String |
+  expand: 'expand_example' # String |
 }

 begin